 Looking for things to do in Austin?
 Well, you’ve come to the right place!

-There are lots of other things to do in Austin, Texas, as well.
-The city offers a plethora of museums to explore, lots of state history, and tons of outdoor activities.
+Austin offers a plethora of museums to explore, tons of state history to absorb, and a wealth of outdoor activities.

 With all this and more, how will you decide what to do and see while you’re in town?
 We’ve put together a list of some of the best activities in Austin for you.